swiftmade/laravel-sendgrid-notification-channel/README.md

 composer require swiftmade/laravel-sendgrid-notification-channel
 ```

+The service provider will be auto-detected by Laravel.
+So, no need to register it manually.

 Next, make sure you have a valid sendgrid api key at `config/services.php`.
 You may copy the example configuration below to get started:

 ```php